amiyamandal-dev/pyz3/docs/QUICK_REFERENCE.md

-# Ziggy Pydust - Quick Reference
+# pyz3 - Quick Reference

 Fast reference for common tasks and commands.